Railways in

 - Kauai Plantation Railway

-- A newly constructed 3ft (914mm) gauge tourist line, some 2½ miles
+- A 3ft (914mm) gauge tourist line, constructed in 2007 using

 Back to Top